aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-properties/_index.md

 ```

 ## **Modify Built-in Properties**
 Modifying the built-in properties of presentation files is as easy as that of accessing them.
 You can simply assign a string value to any desired property and the property value would be modified.
-In the example given below, we have demonstrated how we can modify the built-in document properties of the presentation file using Aspose.Slides for Java.
+In the example given below, we have demonstrated how we can modify the built-in document properties of the presentation file using Aspose.Slides for PHP via Java.

 ```java
 Presentation pres = new Presentation("Presentation.pptx");